Flat Feet Overview

 Flat feet are a common condition.
 The condition is normal in infants and toddlers.

-Flat feet occur because the tissues holding the joints in the foot together (called tendons) are loose.
+Flat feet occur because the tissues holding the joints in the foot together (called tendons or ligaments) are loose.

 Some hereditary conditions cause loose tendons and ligaments.